 Topic 8: Sight: a window on the world

-Partial or total loss of sight affects millions of people worldwide, and has an enormous impact at the level of the individual, their family, and wider society.
-In this topic you’ll learn about the science of sight, how the eye works and how it can malfunction to cause the common forms of impaired vision.
+Partial or total loss of sight affects millions of people worldwide and enormously impacts the individual, their family, and broader society.
+In this topic, you’ll learn about the science of sight, how the eye works and how it can malfunction to cause the common forms of impaired vision.
 Many cases of sight loss are preventable or curable, and you’ll see how a range of approaches from all the health sciences can contribute to restoring vision.
-This topic will also give you the opportunity to revisit the knowledge and skills that you have acquired in earlier parts of the module, and will help you prepare for the end of module assessment.
+This topic will also allow you to revisit the knowledge and skills you acquired in earlier parts of the module, and will help you prepare for the end-of-module assessment.

 At The Open University, we believe education should be open to all, so we provide high-quality university education to anyone who wishes to realise their ambitions and fulfil their potential.